 - Loose stools

-Symptoms in the lungs and skin may include:
+Signs in the lungs and skin may consist of:

 - Non-illness related chronic runny nose